 Dallas is a very large city located in the state of Texas.
 With a population of 1,300,092 people and 294 constituent neighborhoods, Dallas is the third largest community in Texas.

-Dallas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Dallas isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dallas are a mix of both white- and blue-collar jobs.
 Overall, Dallas is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Dallas who work in office and administrative support (12.16%), sales jobs (11.17%), and management occupations (8.62%).

 Also of interest is that Dallas has more people living here who work in computers and math than 95% of the places in the US.